COVID-19 And Cancer: Implications For Patients

 Choose to:

-He recommends that family members and friends stay away if they have a cough, respiratory symptoms, or unusual symptoms like loss of taste or smell.
+Family members and friends should stay away if they have a cough, respiratory symptoms, or unusual symptoms like loss of taste or smell.

 How Medical Offices Are Adapting Care

-To keep people with cancer at home as much as possible, Dr. Marinella says he and other physicians are changing cancer treatment regimens from IV to oral doses whenever appropriate.
+To keep people with cancer at home as much as possible, physicians are changing cancer treatment regimens from IV to oral doses whenever appropriate.

-“We are minimizing trips in and out of the house for people,” he explains.
-“When we can, we’re lengthening the amount of time between treatments, for example, treating every four weeks instead of every three weeks.”
+They are minimizing trips in and out of the house for people, and when possible, are lengthening the amount of time between treatments, for example, treating every four weeks instead of every three weeks.

 Other measures include avoiding steroids, which can deplete the immune system, and using telehealth visits when possible.

 Medical facilities are taking lots of precautions.
-Miami Valley Hospital South, where he sees patients, is screening people for fever at the hospital entrance.
+Miami Valley Hospital South is screening people for fever at the hospital entrance.
 Nurses, doctors, and phlebotomists are wearing masks to minimize spread of infection.
 Reduced schedules have eliminated crowds.

 Staying Mentally Strong

-He recommends staying connected with friends, family, a faith group, or other groups through Zoom or similar video platforms.
-Dr. Marinella encourages getting outside when it’s sunny and walking around your yard or neighborhood.
+It is important to stay connected with friends, family, a faith group, or other groups through Zoom or similar video platforms, and to get outside when it’s sunny and walk around your yard or neighborhood.
 Watch funny shows, read a book, or pursue a hobby.

 Family members can help by supporting their loved one emotionally, bringing meals, and keeping a positive attitude.